datacarpentry/OpenRefine-ecology-lesson/episodes/03-transforming-data.md

 **Important:** If you `Merge` using a different method or keying function, or more times than described in the instructions above, your solutions for later exercises will not be the same as shown in those exercise solutions.

-> ## OpenRefine Wiki: Clustering
+> ## Clustering Documentation
-> Full documentation on clustering can be found at [OpenRefine Wiki: Clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)
+> Full documentation on clustering can be found at the [OpenRefine Clustering Methods In-depth](https://docs.openrefine.org/next/technical-reference/clustering-in-depth) page.
 {: .callout}
 ## Data splitting